Workforce Architecture · Reinvention Strategy

 The COBA PowerShift™ Framework

 The workforce this industry needs is not missing.
 It is misidentified.
-Neuroscience tells us that the human system is pulled by future states, not just pushed by past experience.
+People are pulled forward by the future they can already sense, not only pushed by the past.
 COBA PowerShift™ turns that insight into a deployable transition system.

 C